go-arrower/arrower.org/docs/cli.md

 Hot reload server runs on port `3030`.

 Hooks in `.config/` are loaded on startup and participate in the lifecycle:
-- `OnConfigLoaded` — modify config before the app starts
+- `OnConfigLoaded`: modify config before the app starts
-- `OnStart` — run before the first build
+- `OnStart`: run before the first build
-- `OnChanged` — run on every file change
+- `OnChanged`: run on every file change
-- `OnShutdown` — run on graceful shutdown
+- `OnShutdown`: run on graceful shutdown

 See [Hooks](/docs/advanced/hooks) for details.